How to Write an Effective Letter of Appeal to the IRS in 7 Steps — Best Tips Here

 7. Proofread your letter

 This is the final step in any writing process.
 It’s necessary to read the contents one more time to ensure that you have included all pertinent details that will help strengthen your appeal.
-Last but not least, your grammar and vocabulary will have to be on-point, so it’s best to do some edits to improve the clarity of your message.
+Last but not least, your grammar and vocabulary must be on point, so it’s best to do some edits to improve the clarity of your message.

 The Right to Fight